mkowoods/jhds-projects/jhds-pml-project/har-project.md

 }
 ```

-The following function is designed to identify any cols in a dataframe where the number of NA's or incomplete values is greater than some threshold, in this case i used 50%.
+We also defined a function to identify any cols in a dataframe where the percent of NA's or incomplete values is greater than some threshold, in this case I used 50%.

 ```r